Telephone call recording laws: One-party consent states

 Some states distinguish between electronic and in-person communication.
-For example, Illinois and Oregon are a one-party consent states for electronic communication, but require all-party consent for live in-person communication, with a few exceptions.
+For example, Illinois and Oregon are one-party consent states for electronic communication but require all-party consent for live, in-person communication, with a few exceptions.

-The California Supreme Court ruled in 2006 that if a caller in a one-party state records a conversation with someone in California, that one-party state caller is subject to the stricter of the laws and must have consent from all callers (cf. Kearney v.
+The California Supreme Court ruled in 2006 that if a caller in a one-party state records a conversation with someone in California, that one-party state caller is subject to the Californian requirement of consent from all callers (cf. Kearney v.
 Salomon Smith Barney Inc., 39 Cal.
 4th 95).
 However, non-disclosure recordings by one of the parties can legally be made if the other party is threatening kidnapping, extortion, bribery, human trafficking, or other felony violence.
 Also included in the exception is misdemeanor obscenity and threats of injury to persons or property via an electronic communication device (usually a telephone) if directed in whole or in part towards a conversation participant or family members.

 Following the Illinois Supreme Court's decision in People v.
 Clark/Melongo on March 20, 2014, which struck down Illinois' two-party consent law, Illinois was a one-party consent state.
 However, the state legislature amended the statute and, as of December 30, 2014, Illinois is once again a two-party consent state for non-electronic communications.

 The Michigan Court of Appeals ruled in 1982 that participants in a conversation may record a discussion without getting the permission of other participants.
-The ruling stated that eavesdropping only applies to: "a third party not otherwise involved in the conversation being eavesdropped on".
+The ruling stated that eavesdropping only applies to "a third party not otherwise involved in the conversation being eavesdropped on".
 This is because the law uses the wording, "the private discourse of others", rather than the wording, "the private discourse of others or with others.
 Michigan law is often misinterpreted as requiring the consent of all parties to a conversation.
+In 2019, a US District Court acknowledged the 1982 Michigan Court of Appeals Case, but predicted the Michigan Supreme Court would decide that participants in a conversation may not record a discussion without the consent of all parties; accordingly, it ruled that Michigan required consent of all parties, creating a split among different courts.
+However, in 2021, the US District Court reversed itself by reconsideration, in part due to a request made by the Michigan Attorney General, and resolved the split among the courts by changing its ruling such that Michigan allows a party in a conversation to record a discussion without getting the permission of other participants.